k-huynh/khcraft/README.md

 - test that skill point requirements and level requirements for enchants are working correctly

 ## Doing
-- make sure flint and steel, carrot and warped fungus on stick enchantments are handled properly (the way im handling the strings dont work 😪)
 - test that you dont get doubly awarded skill points
 - commands for economy
     - /trade @to amount 'msg'